ricardohuang81/google-books-api-python-cli/README.md

 ## Google Books Command Line Interface (CLI) using Python
-* Uses the Google Books API to query and retrieve volumes on a public bookshelf by inserting search terms that will show Book Titles
+* Uses the Google Books API to query and retrieve volumes on a public bookshelf by inserting search terms that will show Book Titles, Author, and Publishing Company
 * Can add Books into personal Reading List
 * Can view what Books are in your personal Reading List

 ## System Requirements
-`python3` and `pip` installed on development machine
+`python3` and `pip` need to be installed on development machine

+## pytest Installation
+`pip install -U pytest`

+## Command to run pytest tests
+`pytest` or `pytest -v` for more verbose output

 ## Module Installations (if needed)
 1. `pip install click`